Professor of Sustainable Wastes Management

 Matt is a Senior Vice President in the Green Investment Group, focusing on equity investments and project finance advisory across the renewables sector.
 Matt has been working in the infrastructure sector for 10 years, with experience covering renewable energy, power and utilities and PPP transactions, as both a principal investor and a financial advisor.
 Recent transaction highlights include leading the establishment of GIG’s partnership with Covanta Energy for the development of subsidy-free UK waste to energy projects, GIG’s acquisition of 50% of the Dublin Waste to Energy project, and the project financing of a number of greenfield merchant UK waste to energy projects.

-Neville Hargreaves is Business Manager of Velocys' waste-to-jet-fuel project.
+Dr Hargreaves is VP of Velocys' waste-to-jet-fuel project.
 Neville has over 30 years' experience in the oil, renewable energy and consulting industries, including 12 years with Exxon and 4 years with Bain and Company, the strategy consulting firm.
-He has led teams to deliver projects including many stakeholders across global public companies and government, brought over 70 new products to market, led two small businesses and launched a successful innovation programme for the UK government.
-He holds an MA in chemistry from Cambridge University and a PhD from University College London, and is a Fellow of the Royal Society of Chemistry.
+He has led teams to deliver projects including many stakeholders across global public companies and government, brought over 70 new products to market, led two small businesses and launched successful innovation programme for the UK government.
+He holds an MA in Chemistry from Cambridge University, a PHD from University College London and is a Fellow of the Royal Society of Chemistry.

 Environmental Services Association

-Jacob Hayler is the Executive Director at the Environmental Services Association – the UK’s sectoral trade association for managers of waste and secondary resources.
+Jacob Hayler is the Executive Director at the Environmental Services Association – the UK’s trade association for managers of waste and secondary resources.
 Jacob joined ESA from the City in 2005 as an Economist focused on helping to develop market-focused policies that combine environmental and economic sustainability.
-At various points during his time at ESA, Jacob retained responsibility for policy relating to finance, tax, carbon management, contracts and energy from waste.
 In January 2015 Jacob was appointed ESA’s Executive Director and he now retains responsibility for the day to day running of the Association.
+Jacob has represented the industry on multiple government advisory bodies and committees and is the UK’s representative on various pan-European waste and recycling industry bodies.

 Technical Development Director